Don’t let financial concerns stand in the way of your plans to study abroad! Take advantage of all the options available to you:

 Students matriculated at colleges and universities other than Syracuse University may be eligible to receive financial assistance through their home colleges.
 Before applying to a summer study abroad program, students should contact their home college financial aid officer regarding their institution’s policies.
 In some cases, the home college will agree to process financial aid for its students.

 If the home college refuses to process financial aid for the summer term, Syracuse University may be able to process the student’s aid if the student’s home school agrees to sign a consortium agreement with Syracuse University.
-For detailed steps on this process, please contact SU Abroad at 1-800-235-3472.
+For detailed steps on this process, please contact Syracuse Abroad at 1-800-235-3472.

 External Scholarship Opportunities